45 Truly Fun Things To Do In California

 And to Malibu Surfrider Beach

-As you may have gathered, one of the best things to do in California is learning how to surf and there is no better place for that than Malibu Surfrider Beach.
-There are surf shops where you can rent your gear and you can even sign up for a surf lesson – probably a good idea if you are a complete newbie.
+As you may have gathered, one of the best things to do in California is learn how to surf, and there is no better place for that than Malibu Surfrider Beach.
+There are surf shops where you can rent your gear, and you can even sign up for a surf lesson – probably a good idea if you are a complete newbie.

 things to do in California